xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

   * Family F1: non-inflationary models that rely on finely tuned initial conditions to match current observations.
   * Family F2: alternative mechanisms (for example bouncing scenarios) that aim to solve the same problems without inflation.

+All three families must admit encodings within the admissible class defined in Section 3.3, using the same summary interface and norms.

 *Protocol:*

 1. For each model in Family T, encode a state `m_T_model` in `M_reg`: